MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/site-mailbox-retirement-faq.md

 <a id="summary"></a>

-The site mailboxes are being retired and will be out of service and/or removed.
+The site mailboxes are being retired and will be out of service and removed.
 Here's a list of frequently asked questions (FAQs) about the retirement of site mailboxes.
 Select a question to find the answer.

 - [What is a site mailbox?](#what-is-a-site-mailbox)
 - How do I know whether my organization is using site mailboxes and how many site mailboxes are in the organization?
 How can I find SharePoint sites that are associated with the site mailboxes?